alanschex/JMU-AV-Site/content/home/about.md

 # About widget.
 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = True  # Activate this widget? true/false weight = 20  # Order that this section will appear in.

 title = "Biography"